The Special Challenges of Offering Employment Programs in Culturally Diverse Communities

 Administrative equity.
 Jobs-Plus programs had to balance residents’ needs and preferences for culturally specific services with the goals of preparing them to function in a diverse workplace and building a peaceful, multicultural community in the housing developments.
 And difficult choices have had to be made about which groups to accommodate with culturally specific services — decisions that inevitably incurred the dissatisfaction of those who were overlooked, including U.S.-born residents.
 To leverage limited funds and staff time, the programs partnered with local ethnic agencies and hired ethnic staff, including well-respected residents, to build trust and provide culturally appropriate services to the foreign-born residents.

 Kato, Linda.
 2002.
-The Special Challenges of Offering Employment Programs in Culturally Diverse Communities.
+The Special Challenges of Offering Employment Programs in Culturally Diverse Communities The Jobs-Plus Experience in Public Housing Developments.
 New York: MDRC.